 Any specific techniques developed by yourself?

 I have developed a class that is made for women who are ready to let Shakti spiral through them with fluid and delightful yogic movement.
 It is a combination of Shakti dance, sensual vinyasa and Tantra meant to awaken the cosmic power source within by honoring the Goddess.
-This class is like a journey in the confines of sacred space that allows the women to fully experience and express their divine feminine essence, their inner magnificence.
+This class is a journey in the confines of sacred space that allows the women to fully experience and express their divine feminine essence, their inner magnificence.
 It is a celebration of being a part of the cosmic creation through awakening all aspects of the Goddess.